 April is Irritable Bowel Syndrome month and if you are one of the 13-20% of Canadians who suffers from Irritable Bowel Syndrome (IBS), you understand just how dysfunctional this disorder can be!
 And unfortunately, only 40% of Canadians with IBS seek medical attention - that’s a lot of people trying to navigate this complicated disorder on their own.
 So hopefully this post will shed some light on what IBS is.
-And then next week we will talk about how to manage the symptoms of IBS through nutrition.

 The standard diagnostic tool for IBS is the Rome IV criteria, which are as follows:

 “Recurrent abdominal pain at least 1 day per week in the last 3 months on average, associated with two or more of the following:

 Related to defecation (either increasing or improving pain)

 Associated with a change in stool frequency